Webster Avenue

 Webster Avenue is a major north–south thoroughfare in the Bronx, New York City, United States.
-It stretches for 5.8 mi from Melrose to Woodlawn (on the Bronx-Westchester borderline).
-The road starts at the intersection of Melrose Avenue, East 165th Street, Brook Avenue, and Park Avenue in the neighborhood of Melrose, ending at Nereid Avenue (East 238th Street) in the neighborhood of Woodlawn.
+It stretches for 5.8 mi from Melrose, where it begins as a continuation of Melrose Avenue, to the Bronx–Westchester county line, where it continues north as Bronx River Road.
 There are no subway lines along this thoroughfare, unlike the streets it parallels—Jerome Avenue, The Grand Concourse, and White Plains Road, which all have subway lines (the IRT Jerome Avenue Line, IND Concourse Line, and IRT White Plains Road Line, respectively)—but until 1973, Webster Avenue north of Fordham Road was served by the Third Avenue Elevated, served by the 8 train.

+History

+Webster Avenue was surveyed after the Civil War and lengthened in 1879.
+It is possibly named after an engineer or surveyor who worked on the lengthening project.

 Route description

-Webster Avenue, which is wide for most of its length, begins as a continuation of Melrose Avenue at a large intersection with four roads including Melrose Avenue, East 165th Street, Brook Avenue, and Park Avenue.
+Webster Avenue, which is wide for most of its length, begins as a continuation of Melrose Avenue in Melrose.
 It begins in a northward direction, parallelling the Metro-North railroad tracks and Brook Avenue.
 After about 0.2 mi, East 167th Street intersects Webster Avenue and changes from a two-way road to one-way going westward.
 At Claremont Parkway, the still parallel Brook Avenue comes to an end, and Webster Avenue continues north.
 At 1.2 mi, the Cross Bronx Expressway passes over Webster Avenue.
 East Tremont Avenue (East 177th Street) intersects it soon afterward, in the eastern section of Tremont.
 Most of the southern half of Webster Avenue is concurrent with US 1.

 Webster Avenue continues northerly by entering the eastern portion of the Fordham neighborhood.
 In Fordham, it forms a large intersection at Fordham Plaza with Decatur Avenue, East Fordham Road, and Third Avenue, across the street from Fordham University's Rose Hill campus.
 Decatur Avenue then parallels Webster Avenue on its west side as both roads continue north.
 Bedford Park Boulevard (East 200th Street) then intersects Webster Avenue in Bedford Park as it heads further north towards Woodlawn.
 Soon after the intersection with Bedford Park Boulevard (East 200th Street), Mosholu Parkway crosses over Webster Avenue, and then Gun Hill Road intersects it.
-Now parallel to the Bronx River Parkway, Webster Avenue then intersects with East 233rd Street, and finally ends at Nereid Avenue (East 238th Street) in northern Woodlawn, where it continues as Bronx River Road.
+Webster Avenue then intersects with East 233rd Street and the Bronx River Parkway in Woodlawn, before becoming Bronx River Road as it enters Westchester County.